ckaiser79/template-parser/README.md

 CSVCONFIG.variable_name
 : default is "D", set name under which data iterator should be available in template context

+Templates must be located in the classpath in subdirectory `templates`.

 # Compile

 ```